slifin/breeze/README.md

 ### Free functions not class functions

 Methods are dirty shit compared to functions, methods are not free functions, they are bound to objects that you might not necessarily want to instantiate, they can be intercepted with what we actually call magic.
-They often encourage code that is not input/output testing small parts of the system becomes harder.
+They often encourage code that is not input/output testing small parts of the system becomes harder and moving code horitzontially in the object tree involes language assisted copy and paste.

 ## Arrays